upyesp/upyesp.org/content/posts/winwdows-ssh-mfa-fido2-yubikey/index.md

 ---
-title: "Windows SSH To Remote Server With FIDO2 + Hardware Key (YubiKey) Multi Factor Authentication MFA / 2FA "
+title: "Windows SSH To Remote Server With FIDO2 + Hardware Key (YubiKey) Multi Factor Authentication MFA / 2FA"
-description: Use the latest version of OpenSSH in Windows for more secure authentication.
+description: Use the latest version of OpenSSH in Windows with a YubiKey for more secure authentication.
 date: 2022-07-03T08:34:00+01:00
 draft: false
 toc: true